armory/docs/content/en/continuous-deployment/armory-admin/policy-engine/policy-engine-enable/_index.md

 ---
-title: Enable the Policy Engine for Armory Enterprise
+title: Enable the Policy Engine for Armory Continuous Deployment or Spinnaker
 linkTitle: Enable the Policy Engine
 description: >
-  Enable the Policy Engine to enforce policies on your Armory Enterprise instance.
-This page includes information about how to deploy and configure an OPA server, which the Policy Engine requires.
+  Enable the Policy Engine to enforce policies on your Armory Continuous Deployment or Spinnaker instance.
+This page includes information about how to deploy and configure an Open Policy Agent server, which the Policy Engine requires.
-aliases:
-  - /docs/plugin-guide/plugin-policy-engine/
-  - /docs/armory-admin/policy-engine-enable/
 ---

 ![Proprietary](/images/proprietary.svg)

-## Requirements for using the Policy Engine
+## Overview of the Policy Engine

-Make sure you can meet the following version requirements for the Policy Engine:

-* OPA versions 0.12.x or later.
+Armory's Policy Engine helps you meet compliance requirements based on custom policies you set.
+You can configure the Policy Engine to verify that your pipelines meet certain requirements at save time or at runtime.
+You can use the Policy Engine with Armory Continuous Deployment (Armory CD) and open source Spinnaker.

+## {{% heading "prereq" %}}

+* The Policy Engine requires an [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) server, version 0.12.x or later.
+You can either use the example on this page to deploy a server in the same Kubernetes cluster as Armory Continuous Deployment or see the OPA documentation for information about how to [deploy an OPA server](https://www.openpolicyagent.org/docs/latest/#running-opa).
 Specifically, the OPA v1 API must be available.
-* A supported version of Armory Enterprise

-## Before You Start

-The Policy Engine requires an OPA server.
-You can either use the example on this page to deploy a server in the same Kubernetes cluster as Armory Enterprise or see the OPA documentation for information about how to [deploy an OPA server](https://www.openpolicyagent.org/docs/latest/#running-opa).
+* You must be using a [version]{{< ref "continuous-deployment-matrix#policy-engine" >}} of Armory Continuous Deployment or Spinnaker that supports the Policy Engine.
+* You are familiar with

-### Deploy an OPA server
+## Deploy an OPA server

 The Policy Engine supports the following OPA server deployments:

-* An OPA server deployed in the same Kubernetes cluster as an Armory Spinnaker deployment.
+* An OPA server deployed in the same Kubernetes cluster as an Armory CD or Spinnaker deployment.
 The [Using ConfigMaps for OPA policies](#using-configmaps-for-opa-policies) section contains a ConfigMap you can use.
-* An OPA cluster that is **not** in the same Kubernetes cluster as an Armory Spinnaker deployment .
+* An OPA cluster that is **not** in the same Kubernetes cluster as an Armory CD or Spinnaker deployment .
 See the [OPA documentation](https://www.openpolicyagent.org/docs/latest/) for more information about installing an OPA server in a separate cluster.

-#### Using ConfigMaps for OPA Policies
+### Using ConfigMaps for Open Policy Agent policies

-If you want to use ConfigMaps for OPA policies, you can use the below manifest as a starting point.
+If you want to use ConfigMaps for OPA policies, you can use the following manifest as a starting point.
 This example manifest deploys an OPA server and applies the configuration for things like rolebinding and a static DNS.
-When using the below example, keep the following guidelines in mind:
+When using the example, keep the following guidelines in mind:

 * The manifest does not configure any authorization requirements for the OPA server it deploys.
 This means that anyone can add a policy.
 * The manifest deploys the OPA server to a namespace called `opa`.
 * The OPA server uses the following config: `"--require-policy-label=true"`.
 This configures the OPA server to look for a specific label so that it does not check all configmaps for new policies.
 For information about how to apply the relevant label to your policy configmaps, see [Creating a policy]({{< ref "policy-engine-use#step-2-add-the-policy-to-your-opa-server" >}}).